Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 The 14 survivors were picked up from rafts by two corvettes after about 4 hours.

-*Rohwer lists the date as Oct.
+* J. Rohwer gives the date as Oct.
 17 at 01:49 German time (U-558) for the attack on Erviken.
-"Nortraships flåte" gives the time as shortly before 22:15 ship's time, and U-553 as the attacker, a claim also found on the website "Hyperwar" that I've linked to below.
+"Nortraships flåte" gives the time as shortly before 22:15 ship's time Oct.
+16, and U-553 as the attacker, a claim also found on the website "Hyperwar" that I've linked to at the end of this page.
 (This U-boat also sank D/S Ila).

 The 4th engineer's account:

-I get the impression from a report presented at the subsequent maritime hearings, written by 1st Engineer Alf Nielsen that he and the Swedish stoker E. Hallgren and 2nd Engineer Kristian Heitmann were picked up by the corvette Abelia.
+I get the impression from a report presented at the subsequent maritime hearings, written by 1st Engineer Alf Nielsen, that he and the Swedish Stoker E. Hallgren and 2nd Engineer Kristian Heitmann were picked up by the corvette Abelia.
 Stoker Hallgren had told him that the 3rd mate and the cook had disappeared just by the side of the corvette.
 The commanding officer of the corvette had informed Nielsen that a further 8 men had been picked up by another corvette, but after they had been landed at Londonderry on Oct.
 22 they found out that 10 had been saved.
 The numbers don't quite add up here because one of my sources mentions that 2 of Erviken's survivors had been picked up by the destroyer HMS Broadwater, formerly destroyer Mason (DD-191) and died when that ship was torpedoed by U-101 on Oct.
-18. This claim is repeated on the website "HMS Broadwater" that I've linked to below (Erviken is erroneously named "Ericson" on the site).
+18. This claim was repeated on the website "HMS Broadwater" that I've linked to below (unfortunately, the website no longer seems to exist; Erviken was erroneously named "Ericson" on the site).

 The survivors continued from Londonderry to Glasgow on Oct.
 24 where the maritime hearings were held (date unknown).